AN ALASKA ROAD TRIP IS A GRAND ADVENTURE!

 The first 60 miles of the Taylor Highway was paved, if you could call it that.
 I’d never seen so many frost heaves—sections of road where the pavement has been buckled by expansion and contraction of the water-soaked soil beneath the road bed, which alternately freezes and thaws with the changing seasons.
 They’re usually marked, but not always; (they say you haven’t really lived until you’ve hit unexpected frost heaves at highway speed).
 Once that rippled pavement ended, the road pretty well went to the dogs.
 I’d never seen that many potholes!
 They would have been better off scraping away the last of asphalt and making a plain dirt road out of it.

-Miner’s cabin, abandoned gold dredge, and Mr. Eggee, scenes in Chicken, Alaska
+Mr. Eggee, Chicken, Alaska

 The area around Chicken was so foggy I could scarcely see the road at all.
 Chicken started as a mining camp during the Klondike Gold Rush, and it’s one of the very few such places that is still producing gold more than a century later.
 The mining operations have scaled back pretty dramatically, such that the primary industry in Chicken, with a permanent population of 12 souls, is tourism.
 Why call it “Chicken”?
 When the mining camp grew large enough to need a Post Office, back in 1902, residents had to come up with a name for the place.